Contact Us for a Free Consultation (213) 542-0979

 Motion to Suppress Evidence in California

-Of course, what I do as a criminal defense attorney is, I will file a motion with the court to try and prevent whatever was found in the home, being used against you.
+Of course, as a criminal defense attorney, I will file a motion with the court to try and prevent whatever was found in the home from being used against you.

-That's typically going to be drugs, and the way that we do that is, we file the motion.
-Of course, we have to have a good argument that the police illegally entered your home, violated your Fourth Amendment rights.
+That's typically going to be drugs, and the way that we do that is we file the motion.
+Of course, we have to have a good argument that the police illegally entered your home and violated your Fourth Amendment rights.

-If the judge agrees with that then we ask the judge to suppress or get rid of anything that was found in the home because it was an illegal search.
+If the judge agrees, then we ask the judge to suppress or remove anything that was found in the home because it was an illegal search.

-So, we have to be able to prove and show through competent evidence that the police are basically on a fishing expedition.
+So, we must prove through competent evidence that the police are on a fishing expedition.
 It was a hunch.

-They really didn't have good solid evidence that there was going to be any drugs that were found there.
+They didn't have good solid evidence that there were going to be any drugs that were found there.

-And they can't bootstrap, meaning they can't say, well we found the drugs so that means there must have been probable cause there was drugs there.
+And they can't bootstrap, meaning they can't say, well, we found the drugs, so that means there must have been probable cause there were drugs there.
 No, that's not true.

-Sometimes they get lucky and find drugs.
+Sometimes, they get lucky and find drugs.
 It doesn't matter.
-They can't use that argument to justify the search of a home.
-You've got to actually do your work, do the surveillance, have the informant — whatever the information is.
+They can't use that argument to justify the search for a home.
+You've got to do your work, do the surveillance, have the informant — whatever the information is.

-So, I'm always looking to try to attack search warrants in drug cases because a lot of times the police cut corners and they really don't have the probable cause necessary to search somebody's home in a drug-related offense.
+So, I'm always looking to try to attack search warrants in drug cases because, a lot of times, the police cut corners, and they don't have the probable cause necessary to search somebody's home in a drug-related offense.

 Menu